uwerat/qskinny/README.md

 Nontheless QSkinny is lacking in areas like documentation or appealing default skins.
 The QML API has not been completed after reaching a proof of concept state.
-Furthermore the current selection of implemented controls is limited to the needs of the driving projects.
+Furthermore the current selection of the implemented controls is limited to the needs of the driving projects.

 QSkinny is supposed to run on all platforms being supported by Qt/Quick.
 But so far only Linux is actively tested.
 It might support all versions Qt >= 5.6, but you can rely on:

 - Qt 5.6
-- latest long term supported ( LTS ) version of Qt
+- current long term supported ( LTS ) version of Qt
 - current version of Qt

 If you want to know more about QSkinny - or even like to give it a specific